What is a JK Flip-Flop?

 There are two very important additional inputs in the JK Flip-Flop.

-- The PRESET input used to directly put a “1” in the Q output on the JK Flip-Flop.
+- The PRESET input is used to directly put a “1” in the Q output of the JK Flip-Flop.

-- The CLEAR input used to directly put a “0” in the Q output on the JK Flip-Flop.
+- The CLEAR input is used to directly put a “0” in the Q output of the JK Flip-Flop.